david-vanderson/dvui/README.md

 ### Parent, Child, and Layout
 The primary layout mechanism is nesting widgets.
 DVUI keeps track of the current parent widget.
 When a widget runs, it is a child of the current parent.
 A widget may then make itself the current parent, and reset back to the previous parent when it runs `deinit()`.

-The parent widget decides what rectangle of the screen to assign to each child.
+The parent widget decides what rectangle of the screen to assign to each child, unless the child passes `.rect = ` in their `dvui.Options`.

 Usually you want each part of a gui to either be packed tightly (take up only min size), or expand to take the available space.
 The choice might be different for vertical vs. horizontal.